PayFabric/APIs/PayFabric/Sections/Process Reference Sale or Authorization Transactions.md

 Merchants can use this feature to process transactions by calling API `POST /payment/api/transaction/process?cvc={CVCValue}` and `GET /payment/api/reference/{TRX_KEY}?trxtype={TRX_TYPE}`.

-Create and Process a Transaction
+Process Reference Sale or Authorization Transaction via Create and Process Transaction API
 --------------------------------

 * `POST /payment/api/transaction/process?cvc={CVCValue}` will create a transaction on the PayFabric server and attempt to process with the payment gateway based on the request JSON payload. `cvc` is optional.